-4. Failure to name a transfer school
+4. Not listing a transfer school

 College is a chance for renewal.
-For instance, your grades may be better in college than in high school, and you may have become more involved in sports or extracurricular activities that qualify you for more college scholarships.
+For instance, your grades may be better now than in high school, and you may have become more involved in sports or extracurricular activities that qualify you for more college scholarships.
 Call your financial aid office to see what types of scholarships you might qualify for this year.
 Also, talk to the office of your major to see if there are scholarships you might qualify for directly from them as well.

-6. Not changing auto-populated information on the FAFSA
+6. Not changing auto-populated information on the FAFSA®

 7. Not asking for help

-And, remember, don’t forget to sign and date the application before you hit “Submit!”
+One final tip: don’t forget to sign and date the application before you hit “Submit!”